3D Printed, Bioinspired, Soft-Matter Electronics based on Liquid Metal Composites: Eco-Friendly, Resilient, Recyclable, and Repairable

 Fundamental Understanding

-With Liquid3D, I will develop fundamental understanding and mathematical modeling of biphasic systems, and develop novel room temperature printable composites with sensing/acting/energy storage properties, and methods for recycling them.
+With Liquid3D, I will develop fundamental understanding and mathematical modeling of biphasic systems, and develop novel room temperature printable composites with sensing, acting, and energy storage properties, along with methods for recycling them.

 It proposes a radically new way of making “greener” electronics.